Best Practices

 Pipeline Integration

 There are two repositories dealing with GitHub actions: The first one provides various actions that can be called from a workflow.
-The second one provides the required installations of the OCM parts into the container.
+The second one provides the required installation of the OCM CLI into the container.

 An typical workflow for a build step will create a component version and a transport archive: